How often do we get to relive our youth? I had that opportunity during a recent trip to North Dakota.

-The kitchen looked like a kitchen, but the cook basically warmed up TV dinners for us – foil packs.
+The kitchen looked like a kitchen, but the cook basically warmed up foil packs, similar to TV dinners.
 You’d take a look at the menu and order whatever was available on site.
 I remember liking a peas and carrots pack, along with either spaghetti or meatloaf.
 I guess in later years, the cook actually worked a real menu and prepared meals for folks.

 The back of the building was for the sleeping quarters.
 Each shift had their own room – the day shift Security Police (now called Security Forces) had one room and the night shift had another.
 The facility manager had his own room, where he could work at a desk, etc.

 The cook also had his or her own room.
 I remember one cook we had at another site loved catching ground squirrels and keeping them as pets during his tour.
 We had a few SPs try their hand at it, too.

 The Launch Control Center was located 60 feet below ground and housed the two officers working a 24-hour shift.
 There were crew changes daily.

 The launch control team had two rooms in the lower level – the equipment building, which housed the heating and cooling systems (referred to as the “heart” of the set-up) and the launch control center, where the officers worked (the “brains”).

 Once they inspected the Launch Control Equipment Building, the blast door was shut and wouldn’t be opened again until their relief crew arrived, or if there was a system issue.